NelloKudo/osu-winello/README.md

 osu-wine --tosu: Installs and runs tosu without any needed config! osu-wine --disable-memory-reader: Turn off gosumemory and tosu
 ```

+NOTE: Any command can be prefixed by the letter 'n' to avoid updating when running it.

+e.g. `osu-wine n --fixprefix` will run `--fixprefix` without overwriting any of your files from the osu-winello git repo

 # Steam Deck Support